mdtayef001/mdtayef001/README.md

 Web Developer
 -------------

 I'm a Web Developer with a passion for creating websites that not only look good but also solve real problems.
-When I'm not sketching ideas on paper, you can find me binge-watching a Netflix series or playing video games (My Favorite Game Is Dota 2).
-My design philosophy is simple: make it visually appealing, and functional, and bring a smile to people's faces

 * 🌍  I'm based in Bangladesh, Dhaka
 * ✉️  You can contact me at [tayefhossain200@gmail.com](mailto:tayefhossain@protonmail.com)